mautic/mautic-wordpress/README.md

 ## Usage

-### Mautic Tracking Image
+### Mautic Tracking Script

-Tracking image works right after you finish step 5 of Installation above.
-That means it will insert 1 px gif image loaded from your Mautic instance.
+Tracking script works right after you finish step 5 of Installation above.
+That means it will insert the `mtc.js` script from your Mautic instance.
 You can check HTML source code (CTRL + U) of your WP website to make sure the plugin works.
 You should be able to find something like this:

 ```html
 <script>